top of page

 • Can I install solar myself?

-Yes, some people can install solar systems themselves.
-We often work with DIY enthusiasts and offer a store for components and solar panels.
-However, technical support, permitting assistance, and possibly an electrician are usually needed to complete the project.
+Some people can install solar themselves.
+We often help the DIY crowd and have a store where we sell components and solar panels.
+Most times the DIY person will still need some technical support and will need to work through permitting questions and potentially hire an electrician to complete the project.

 • How can I find state incentives and tax breaks that will help me go solar?